EmmanuelArreola/nexgen-processor/README.md

     ```
         { "name": "Fred Smith", "mobile": "077 7700 1234" }
     ```
-You can use the JSONata official tool to validate your expression and your result on this page: https://try.jsonata.org/# nexgen-processor
+You can use the JSONata official tool to validate your expression and your result on this page: https://try.jsonata.org/